giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 No great differences in the distribution of beta and M values between the two groups can be appreciated.

-In order to find how many differentially methylated probes are in chromosome 21, from the vector storing all pValues lower than the significance threshold, the ones associated with CpG probes in chromosme 21 are extracted.
+In order to find how many differentially methylated probes are in chromosome 21, from the vector storing all pValues lower than the significance threshold, the ones associated with CpG probes in chromosome 21 are extracted.

 ```
 all_chromosomes<-data.frame(Illumina450Manifest_clean$IlmnID,Illumina450Manifest_clean$CHR)